 Also, before today’s show, I want to make sure to announce this important disclaimer.
 I am a family financial planner and a fiduciary for my clients.
 But let’s be honest, I don’t know you or anything about you.

-Physicians can earn from the right side-hustles.
+Physicians can earn money from the right side-hustles.

 This show is for educational purposes only and shouldn’t be taken as legal or financial advice.
 Please consult your attorney, CPA or your family financial planner before you take any action or make any important financial decisions.
 Before we jump into the interview …